stat545ubc-2022/Mini_Data_Analysis_ChenruZhao/Milestone1/mini-project-1.md

 composed of 7 semi-tidy datasets for educational purposes.
 Here is a brief description of each dataset:

-  - *apt\_buildings*: Acquired courtesy of The City of Toronto’s Open Data Portal.
+- *apt_buildings*: Acquired courtesy of The City of Toronto’s Open Data Portal.
 It currently has 3455 rows and 37 columns.

-  - *building\_permits*: Acquired courtesy of The City of Vancouver’s Open Data Portal.
+- *building_permits*: Acquired courtesy of The City of Vancouver’s Open Data Portal.
 It currently has 20680 rows and 14 columns.

-  - *cancer\_sample*: Acquired courtesy of UCI Machine Learning Repository.
+- *cancer_sample*: Acquired courtesy of UCI Machine Learning Repository.
   It currently has 569 rows and 32 columns.

-  - *flow\_sample*: Acquired courtesy of The Government of Canada’s Historical Hydrometric Database.
+- *flow_sample*: Acquired courtesy of The Government of Canada’s Historical Hydrometric Database.
 It currently has 218 rows and 7 columns.

-  - *parking\_meters*: Acquired courtesy of The City of Vancouver’s Open Data Portal.
+- *parking_meters*: Acquired courtesy of The City of Vancouver’s Open Data Portal.
 It currently has 10032 rows and 22 columns.

-  - *steam\_games*: Acquired courtesy of Kaggle.
+- *steam_games*: Acquired courtesy of Kaggle.
 It currently has 40833 rows and 21 columns.

-  - *vancouver\_trees*: Acquired courtesy of The City of Vancouver’s Open Data Portal.
+- *vancouver_trees*: Acquired courtesy of The City of Vancouver’s Open Data Portal.
 It currently has 146611 rows and 20 columns.

 **Things to keep in mind**

 - We hope that this project will serve as practice for carrying our your own *independent* data analysis.
 Remember to comment your code, be explicit about what you are doing, and write notes in this markdown document when you feel that context is required.
-As you advance in the project, prompts and hints to do this will be diminished - it’ll be up to you\!
+As you advance in the project, prompts and hints to do this will be diminished - it’ll be up to you!

 - Before choosing a dataset, you should always keep in mind **your goal**, or in other ways, *what you wish to achieve with this data*.
   This mini data-analysis project focuses on *data wrangling*, *tidying*, and *visualization*.
 In short, it’s a way for you to get your feet wet with exploring data on your own.

-And that is exactly the first thing that you will do\!
+And that is exactly the first thing that you will do!

 1.1 Out of the 7 datasets available in the `datateachr` package, choose **4** that appeal to you based on their description.
 Write your choices